Look at the columns!

 The first day in Athens

-After we found a decent restaurant to have a decent breakfast, we went towards the second surprise scheduled by the girls, the bay where we were going to leave to the Aegina Island from.
+After we found a decent restaurant to have a decent breakfast, we went towards the second surprise scheduled by the girls, the bay where we were going to leave for Aegina Island from.
 Aegina was chosen because we couldn’t go to Hydra – I mean, we could go, but we couldn’t get back the same day.

 After we almost lost the ship because we weren’t entirely sure what we were supposed to look for, we finally embarked and wanted to stay outside, up on the deck, with our hair free in the wind, like some sort of models.
 After we stood in the sun before the ship finally started the trip, we resisted the strong wind for about ten minutes before we decided to finally give up on our genius ideas and go inside, where there were air conditioning and a small bar with drinks and snacks.